Hawkeye (miniseries): Casting

 Additional cast members also announced in December 2020 were Vera Farmiga as Eleanor Bishop, Florence Pugh as Yelena Belova / Black Widow, Fra Fee as Kazimierz "Kazi" Kazimierczak, Tony Dalton as Jack Duquesne, Alaqua Cox as Maya Lopez / Echo, Zahn McClarnon as William Lopez, and Brian d'Arcy James as Derek Bishop.
 Pugh reprises her role from the MCU film Black Widow (2021), which has a post-credits scene in which Belova is tasked by Valentina Allegra de Fontaine to hunt Barton for his role in her sister Natasha Romanoff's death.
 Pugh's Belova was included in the series after Igla suggested it as the "right place for her next chapter", with the series' directors attending an early screening of Black Widow to better understand Belova.
 Devin Grayson and J. G. Jones, who co-created Belova, had expected to receive $2,000 per episode for her appearance in the series due to a 2007 agreement with Marvel Comics, but ultimately received $300 per episode due to a provision in the contract which allowed Marvel to reduce creators' payments.
-Dalton was cast after Tran was impressed with his performance in the series Better Call Saul (2015–2022).
+Dalton was cast after Tran was impressed with his performance as Lalo Salamanca in the series Better Call Saul (2015–2022).
 The same month, set photos revealed that Ben Sakamoto, Ava Russo, and Cade Woodward would reprise their respective roles in the series as Barton's children Cooper, Lila, and Nathaniel from previous MCU films.
 Linda Cardellini was revealed to be reprising her role as Barton's wife Laura in October 2021.
 Aleks Paunovic and Piotr Adamczyk also star in the series as Ivan and Tomas, respectively, members of the Tracksuit Mafia, along with Simon Callow as Armand Duquesne III, and Vincent D'Onofrio reprising his role as Wilson Fisk / Kingpin from the Marvel Television series Daredevil (2015–2018).
-Feige suggested including Kingpin in Hawkeye—due to the character's connections with the NYC underworld in the comics—when the producers met virtually to discuss the identity of the series' main villain.
+Marvel Studios executives suggested including Kingpin in Hawkeye, with Feige thinking this would be appropriate due to the character's connections with the NYC underworld in the comics.